amustaffar/exhibition-curation-platform/Readme.md

 ## Exhibition Curation Platform

 - Author: Ahmad Fadhlan Mustaffar.
-- Date: 3rd of March 2025.
+- Date: 3 March 2025. *Revised 19 March 2025*.
 - A project commissioned by Launchpad.
 - Developed as a web app: [project link](https://famous-gecko-544ed5.netlify.app/).

 ## Summary of the Project

-The platform enables users to explore virtual exhibitions from combined collections of antiquities and fine art.
+This platform enables users to explore virtual exhibitions from combined collections of antiquities and fine art.
 It will serve researchers, students and fine art enthusiasts, providing a searcheable and interactive experience of the collections.

+### Tech stack

+- Programming language: TypeScript
+- Framework: React.js
+  - Design library: Material UI (MUI)

 ### Collection APIs